The Generation Phases of Flow Matching: a Denoising Perspective: Additional experiments on generation phases

-The early-time regularizations (i.e. $[0,0.2]$ and $[0.1, 0.3]$) produce the largest deviation from the closed-form behaviour in terms of the mean Jacobian spectral norm measured over the ODE trajectories (see \Cref{fig:lip_denoiser_False_reg}): models with these early-time regularizations fail to reproduce the sharp peak of the closed-form Jacobian around $t \approx 0.2$ and instead maintain higher values in mid times.
-In contrast, models regularized at mid or late times begin by increasing the Jacobian spectral norm (similarly to standard FM) and then exhibit a decay around mid times, getting closer to the closed-form behaviour.
+\paragraph{Comparison with the closed-form optimal velocity field.} The early-time regularization (i.e. $[0.1, 0.3]$) produces the largest deviation from the closed-form behaviour in terms of the mean Jacobian spectral norm measured over the ODE trajectories (see \Cref{fig:lip_denoiser_False_reg}): the regularized model don't reproduce the sharp peak of the closed-form Jacobian around $t \approx 0.2$ and instead maintain higher values in mid times.
+In contrast, models regularized in the intermediate time phase ($[0.3,0.6]$, $[0.6,0.9]$ and $[0.4,0.8]$) exhibit a decay of the Lipschitz constant around time $0.2-0.3$ getting closer to the closed-form behaviour.